 The index page changed too.
 Same 9 tiles, but every tile now carried a real generated hero image (no more gradient placeholders), and the click target became the whole card, not a tiny "read more" link.

-Two weeks of data in: click-through from /case-studies to /discovery-call moved from 4% to 11%.
-Time-on-page on the detail pages averages 2m 40s.
-Three of those clicks turned into booked calls.
-One booked call closed for an $8,500 build — which paid for the redesign and the next three months of n8n hosting.
+Two weeks of data in: click-through from /case-studies to /discovery-call more than doubled, and people were staying on the detail pages long enough to actually read them.
+A handful of those clicks turned into booked calls.
+One of them closed a build big enough to pay for the redesign and the next few months of hosting several times over.